Label Words as Local Task Vectors in In-Context Learning: Local Task Vectors

+To verify that the information from each demonstration converges at its \textit{answer} position, we use the principal component analysis (PCA) to explore the information encoded at the \textit{answer} positions (Fig.~\ref{fig:pca}).
+In the categorization task, each demonstration provides a string and its associated category label.
+For each layer, we collect the hidden states at the demonstrations' \textit{answer} positions from 1000 samples and perform PCA on these vectors (Fig.~\ref{fig:pca}).
+To quantify which factor is encoded, we group the answer-position vectors (i) by the string length (1--10) and (ii) by the label token (0/1), and compute the \textit{average pairwise} Mahalanobis distance between group centroids in the space spanned by the top two PCs.

+The results suggest that the clusters formed by strings with different lengths are well segregated, with the distance peaking at layer 2 and gradually decreasing.
+In comparison, the category label is encoded at the \textit{answer} positions stably across layers.

-To dig deep into the mismatch between the query and answer information encoding and the patching effectiveness, we carry out an experiment in which we selectively remove the string length information from the rule vectors.
-To do so, we first find the subspace that contains the string length information with dPCA, and then project the rule vectors onto the null space of the found subspace.
-This procedure erases all information from the subspace that contains the string length information while keeping the rest of information intact.
+To confirm that the string length information contained at the \textit{answer} positions is critical for ICL, we carry out an experiment in which we selectively remove the string length information from the local task vectors.
+For each \textit{answer}-position token, we first find its subspace that contains the corresponding demonstration's string length information with dPCA and then project the token onto the null space of the found subspace.
+We set the dimensionality of the discarded subspace to $d=10$.
+This value strikes a balance between effectively isolating the string-length feature in early layers and preserving task-relevant abstract information in later layers.
+This procedure erases all information from the subspace that contains the string length information while keeping the rest of the information intact.

-The results are shown in Figure \ref{fig:dPCA}.
-The selective information removal leads to poor performance when applied in the early layers.
-However, in the middle layers (e.g. layer 13), where the distributed rule vectors are found with the patching experiments, the same procedure leads to only minimal decrease in the network performance.
-These results suggest that within the rule vectors, the rule information is a high-level abstraction of the \textit{query}-\textit{answer} information that is not affected by the selective information removal.
+We apply this selective information removal at each layer (Fig.~\ref{fig:dPCA_erase}).
+Interestingly, the procedure leads to poor performance when applied in the early layers, where the string length is best encoded in the PCA space.
+However, starting from the middle layers, around layer 13, the ablation results in only a minimal decrease in performance.
+Nevertheless, in the following sections, we demonstrate that these layers encode sufficient task-relevant information for the model to perform the task effectively.
+These results suggest that in the later layers, the task information encoded in the answer tokens is a high-level abstraction of \textit{query}-\textit{answer} information that is not affected by selective information removal.

+These results suggest that the \textit{answer} position tokens contain task-related information provided by each demonstration and are critical for ICL.
+As they are local to each demonstration, we term them local task vectors.